 Smaller skulls are placed on the ofrenda on November 1st to represent the children who have deceased.
 On November 2nd they are replaced by larger, more ornate skulls which represent the adults.
 These decorative skulls have the name of the deceased on the forehead and are decorated with stripes, dots, and swirls of icing to enhance the features of the skulls.
 These designs are usually whimsical and brightly colored, not morbid or scary.
 Feathers, beads, or colored foils are "glued" on with the icing to create highly ornate skulls.
 Some companies manufacture small, edible skulls to be eaten during the holiday and many artists sculpt, paint, or otherwise create beautiful and ornate skulls to be used as decorations, jewelry, and anything else you can think of!

 Make Your Own Sugar Skulls

 Sugar skulls can be made by anyone and are a wonderful addition to any Day of the Dead festivity.
 They make a great craft project, too!

-You can also purchase blank sugar skulls from Reign Trading Company that you can decorate yourself.
-Or you can order small, medium or large sugar skulls from MexGrocer that are decorated for you.
-Please note that some of the decorations (foil, sequins etc.) are not edible and must be removed before consumption.
+You can also purchase blank sugar skulls from Reign Trading Company that you can decorate yourself or you can order small, medium, or large sugar skulls from MexGrocer that are pre-decorated for you.
+Please note that some of the decorations (foil, sequins, etc.) are not edible and must be removed before consumption.